Classroom Innovation Grants

 - The CIG applicant will attend Impact on Education’s Classroom Innovation Grant Showcase in the spring.

-- Amendments to the CIG after awarding are permitted upon written request by the CIG applicant and agreement by the Impact on Education CEO.
+- Amendments to the CIG after awarding are permitted upon written request by the CIG applicant and agreement by Impact on Education.

 - If the CIG applicant does not comply with the conditions of this program, the CIG applicant will be required to reimburse Impact on Education for grant funds, up to the total grant awarded.

-- The CIG applicant understands that any non-compliance with terms and conditions of this grant will render the applicant ineligible for future grants applications.
+- The CIG applicant understands that any non-compliance with terms and conditions of this grant will render the applicant ineligible for future grant applications.